Teaching Stage 5 Science: Isotopes, radioactivity and nuclear medicines

 Part 2: Tour of ANSTO

 Teachers will participate in a tour of ANSTO's scientific facilities and learn how they are used to make nuclear medicines and manage waste from this process.
-A guest speaker will discuss the relationship between new science and technologies in nuclear chemistry and career opportunities.

 Part 3: Teaching about isotopes and radioactivity